 The second year consists of 80 credits of compulsory law modules (Law of Torts, Legal Foundations of the European Union, Land Law, Legal Communications and Writing and Law in Action II) plus 40 credits of Business Studies modules (Financial Decision Making, International Economy, Human Resource Management and Global Marketing).

-In the final year you complete a dissertation and 3 optional law modules from those available to all final-year LLB students.
+In the final year you will choose 4 optional law modules from those available to all final-year LLB students.
 You also will study compulsory Business Studies modules in Strategic Management, Supply Chain Management, Innovation Management and Corporate Finance.

 Optional modules normally available from Birmingham Law School include: